The investment was mis-sold by a number of different financial advisers

 As stated in the Citywire article, “The Resort Group investment has been found in DFM portfolios, with Greyfriars Asset Management’s Portfolio Six previously holding Resort Group bonds targeting interest payments of 7%.
 Greyfriars agreed with the FCA to stop taking new investments last November.”

-Get Claims Advice are specialists in mis-sold pension and investment cases, operating on a NO WIN – NO FEE* basis.
+Get Claims Advice are specialists in mis-sold pension and investment cases.